Is a Liability Release Truly Effective?

 The law in this regard can be somewhat complex as various doctrines as well as statute laws may be applicable and therefore intertwined.
 A decision involving various factors was well stated in Van Staveren v.
-Coachlite Roller Gardens Inc., 2012 ONSC 5941 at 58 to 59 as:
+Coachlite Roller Gardens Inc., 2012 ONSC 5941 wherein it was said:

 The evidence of the defendant is that there were signs posted in the premises which stated “Skate at your own risk”.
 Neither the plaintiff nor his wife had any recollection of seeing these signs.
 However, both acknowledged that falling is an inherent risk of roller skating.
 I accept this as a basic principle.
 Like many other activities in life, roller skating does have inherent risk.
 People who engage in these activities understand and accept those risks.
 However, I do not believe that this extends to an acceptance of risks caused by the negligence of the defendant in creating a hazardous condition on the skating floor.

 As noted by the Supreme Court of Canada in the Waldick decision, supra, the application of the volenti defence as set out in Section 4(1) of the Occupier’s Liability Act will not shield a defendant from liability unless there is clear evidence that the plaintiff was consenting to accept the legal risk and waive any legal rights that might arise from the negligence of the defendant.
 There was no evidence during this trial to support such a conclusion.
 I therefore conclude that the plaintiff did not accept the risk of a hazardous condition being created by the defendant on the skating floor, and Section 4(1) does not afford a defence to the defendant in this action.